 After a wrongful death claim is filed, the resulting litigation can be an emotionally and financially taxing endeavor.
 It is critical to turn to trusted wrongful death attorneys to represent your family’s interests and help recover compensation for your family’s pain and suffering.

-For many auto accident and medical malpractice wrongful death lawsuits, our job is to prove negligence on the defendant’s part—that is, proving that the other party’s reckless actions are responsible for your loved one’s death.
-Typically, this is done by gathering evidence which proves the following:
+For many wrongful death lawsuits involving vehicle accidents or medical malpractice, our job is to prove negligence on the defendant’s part—that is, prove that the other party’s reckless actions are responsible for the death of the deceased person.
+Typically, this is done by conducting an investigation and gathering evidence which proves the following:

 - The defendant owed the deceased a duty;